 I wish I had focused on list-building in the early days of my blogging business.

 Get a few great opt-in’s on your blog and start sending out regular emails.
-I personally aim to send out an email every 2 weeks to my subscribers.

 Those 5 things really changed the game for me!